Chris Morris

 TV Credits

-These include The IT Crowd, Stewart Lee's Comedy Vehicle, Brass Eye, Jam, The Day Today and I'm Alan Partridge.
+These include The IT Crowd, Brass Eye, Stewart Lee's Comedy Vehicle, Knowing Me Knowing You with Alan Partridge, Nathan Barley, Jam, The Day Today and I'm Alan Partridge.

 Production Credits